Lost in Space – monotype print

 Lost in Space is a monotype gel print.
 I made it in my usual fashion of building up layers.
 As I add each layer I am directly responding to what I see in front of me.
 I am very drawn to the way in which abstract, almost accidental layers of colour can be incrementally transformed into a harmonious image.
 I rarely have an end product in mind, but I tend to have a repertoire of marks from which I draw.
 Many shapes are created from torn paper, giving them a diffused edge, combined in this print with strong parallel lines.

 The print is about 30 cm square.
-It is unmounted and unframed, although if you wish I can mount it on a cradled wooden panel, with black painted edges ready to hang on your wall.
+It is mounted on a cradled wooden panel, with black painted edges, ready to hang on your wall.

 During lockdown, I made a large series of similar colourful abstract monotype prints.
 This intuitive approach to creating the image, of seeing the art as a record of a journey as much as being a thing in itself, is new for me, It represents a new direction for my work that I intend to continue to explore for a good while yet.
 Many draw their inspiration from real places.
 Others while still abstract, have a link back to the world of experience.
 Still others are purely abstract without external references beyond broad ideas of harmony and balance.
 In this case the ideas suggested by the title Lost in Space may be read as referencing the literal space between the stars or the metaphorical space of the image.